zackees/idf-install/README.md

 # idf-install

-The missing installer for idf-installer for esp32 development on platformio and other IDEs
+The missing installer for idf-installer for esp32 development.
+Run `idf-install` and an environment will be installed and files will be dropped to enter into the environment.

 [![Linting](../../actions/workflows/lint.yml/badge.svg)](../../actions/workflows/lint.yml)